risingwavelabs/risingwave-docs-legacy/docs/guides/sink-to-clickhouse.md

 While RisingWave supports `append-only` sinks for all ClickHouse engines, support for `upsert` sinks is limited.
 Additionally, for ReplacingMergeTree engines, an `append-only` sink will not insert duplicate data.

+RisingWave supports `upsert` sinks for the following ClickHouse engines:

+- CollapsingMergeTree: `DELETE` operations are transformed into `INSERT with SIGN = -1`.
-We support creating `upsert` sinks for CollapsingMergeTree and VersionedCollapsingMergeTree engines.
-RisingWave will transform `DELETE` into `INSERT SIGN = -1`.
+- VersionedCollapsingMergeTree: `DELETE` operations are transformed into `INSERT with SIGN = -1`.

-We support creating `upsert` sinks for ReplacingMergeTree engine.
-RisingWave will transform `DELETE` into `INSERT SIGN = 1`.
+- ReplacingMergeTree: `DELETE` operations are transformed into `INSERT with SIGN = 1`.

 ## Examples